patrykpilek/php-for-beginners/README.md

   - Give text emphasis or importance using the em and strong elements
   - Display ordered and unordered lists of items
   - Insert images into an HTML document
+  - Add a link from one page to another using a hyperlink
 - [ ] Mixing PHP and HTML
 - [ ] An Introduction to Databases
 - [ ] Multiple Pages in PHP